gbrammer/grizli/docs/index.rst

 .. warning::
     Grizli is under active development and significant changes may be made to the algorithms and code structure.
+Check the `commit history <https://github.com/gbrammer/grizli/commits/master>`__ and pull the changes from the repository to make sure you're running with up-to-date bug fixes and feature implementation.

 Installation
 ~~~~~~~~~~~~